hendr1km/dropout/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The aim of dropout is to provide tools for dropout analysis when working with survey data.
+The goal of dropout is to ...

 ## Installation